 Q: Are you insured?

 A: My equipment is fully insured and can provide proof.
-I do not have liability insurance but the venue generally covers this.
-It's never been an issue.
+I also have full liability insurance.

 Q: Do you offer a written contract?